 The Center for Student Inclusion and Diversity and other campus offices offer a wide range of activities.
-These educational, recreational, social and cultural programs expose the campus to the contributions, cultures and history of women, ethnic minorities, gays, lesbians and bisexuals, and other under-represented individuals within the United States.
+These educational, recreational, social and cultural programs expose the campus to the contributions, cultures and history of women, ethnic minorities, LGBTQ+ community, and other under-represented individuals.
 Everyone, regardless of background, is invited to these programs.
-Organizations include Organization of Asian Leaders, Spectrum, North American Indigenous Student Organization, Black Student Union, WISH, and Men About Change.

-Programs include Hispanic Heritage Month, Arab American Heritage Month, Pride Month, Native American Heritage Month, Indigenous Peoples' Day, Martin Luther King Jr. Week, Black History Month, Women's History Month, Asian Pacific American Heritage Month, CMU Pow wow, Pride Week, Trans Week of Awareness, and Coming Out.
-Students have the opportunity to learn more about these organizations and programs at Get Acquainted Day on the first Wednesday of Fall Semester.
+Programs include Hispanic Heritage Month, Arab American Heritage Month, Pride Month, Native American Heritage Month, Indigenous Peoples' Day, Martin Luther King Jr. Week, Black History Month, Women's History Month, Asian Pacific American Heritage Month, CMU Pow Wow, Trans Week of Awareness, and National Coming Out Day.
+Students have the opportunity to learn more about these programs at Get Acquainted Day on the first Wednesday of Fall Semester.